-Anyone who participates on a Dallas Paleontological Society (Society) must complete and submit a Hold Harmless Agreement.
-Field trip participants will hold harmless the Dallas Paleontological Society (the Society), and all Officers, Committee Chairperson, and members of the Society.
-Additional Hold Harmless Agreement(s) and / or photographic releases may require a signature by the participant and / or legal guardian of participating minors.
-Participants may need to complete releases and / or agreements for specific landowners or special circumstances.
+Anyone who participates on a Dallas Paleontological Society (Society) field trip must complete and submit a field-trip-specific Hold Harmless Agreement ( this is an example of what HH will look like on the Registration webpage, not an actual one).
+Field trip participants will hold harmless the Dallas Paleontological Society ( Society), and all Officers, Committee Chairperson, and members of the Society.
+Additional Hold Harmless Agreement(s) and/or photographic releases may require a signature by the participant and/or legal guardian of participating minors.
+Participants may need to complete releases and/or agreements for specific landowners or special circumstances.

-I agree to the free use of my photographic images, videos, or other renderings and recordings by any officer, agent, or field trip participant (member or nonmember of the Society) in any legal and noncommercial manner.
+You are agreeing to the free use of your photographic images, videos, or other renderings and recordings by any officer, agent, or field trip participant (member or nonmember of the Society) in any legal and noncommercial manner.

 COMMON FIELD TRIP QUESTIONS.